top of page

 Projects

-Our projects for students in grades 6-12 are rooted in the process of learning historical truths and discovering ways to best express knowledge, respect, and compassion developed via the creative process.
+Our student programs for grades 6–12 are rooted in uncovering historical truths and empowering young people to express knowledge, empathy, and respect through the creative process.

 975a0bf4-23ae-4243-b2e6-4dce1684c38c_3072_f8bb721f-44d7-4f84-97e0-02b27b2eff4c_900x.webp